More at rubyonrails.org:

 </form>

-• The form action is automatically filled with an appropriate value for @article.
+• The form action is automatically filled with an appropriate value, action="/books".
+If you were updating a book, it would be action="/books/42".

-• The form field names are scoped with article[...].
-This means that params[:article] will be a hash containing all these field's values.
-You can read more about the significance of input names in chapter Understanding Parameter Naming Conventions of this guide.
+• The form field names are scoped with book[...].
+This means that params[:book] will be a hash containing all these field's values.
+You can read more about the significance of input names in chapter Form Input Naming Conventions and Params Hash of this guide.

-• The submit button is automatically given an appropriate text value.
+• The submit button is automatically given an appropriate text value, "Create Book" in this case.

-Conventionally your inputs will mirror model attributes.
-However, they don't have to!
-If there is other information you need you can include it in your form just as with attributes and access it via params[:article][:my_nifty_non_attribute_input].
+Typically your form inputs will mirror model attributes.
+However, they don't have to.
+If there is other information you need you can include a field in your form and access it via params[:book][:my_non_attribute_input].

-Forms may also be built with composite primary key models.
-In this case, the form building syntax is the same with slightly different output.
+If you have a model with a composite primary key, the form building syntax is the same with slightly different output.

-Given a @book model object with a composite key [:author_id, :id]:
+For example, to update a @book model object with a composite key [:author_id, :id] like this:

 @book = Book.find([2, 25])